scientific-dev/ludo/README.md

 - This might have messy codes at some parts and have bugs, you can contribute if you want.
 - This does not currently supports multiplayer.
 If multiplayer will be ever supported, it would be a peer to peer socket (might be risky).
-- The bots used in the code are poorly coded.
+- The code used in the project might be hardcoded, if any suggestions, kindly open an issue...